Tehnix/atom-haskell/README.md

 -   [linter-ui-default](https://atom.io/packages/linter-ui-default) which brings some UI additions for the linter
 -   [language-yaml](https://atom.io/packages/language-yaml) for all those `stack.yaml`s

-which you can optionally disable.
+any of which you can disable.
+If you don't like the way `atom-hasklig` alters fonts, uninstall it and clear the `Font Family` box in Settings (Preferences), under `Editor`.

 # Quick configuration